Aline Valangin

 Aline Valangin was a Swiss writer, pianist, and psychoanalyst.
-She was follower of Carl Jung and became a psychoanalyst.
+She was follower of Carl Jung.

-Together with Vladimir Rosenbaum (1894–1984, her husband from 1917 to 1940) in Comologno, she helped and played host to migrants as Ignazio Silone, Ernst Toller, and Kurt Tucholsky.
+Together with Vladimir Rosenbaum (1894–1984, her husband from 1917 to 1940) in Comologno, she helped and played host to migrant writers like Ignazio Silone, Ernst Toller, and Kurt Tucholsky.

-In 1931, she loved Silone when she read his masterpiece Fontamara and helped him to publish it.
+In 1931, she fell in love with Silone while reading what became his masterpiece, the novel Fontamara, and helping him publish it.

+She was later married to Russian-born Swiss composer Wladimir Vogel.